BenoitDelec/FadalBazooka.github.io/index.md

 -----------------
 ## What is sentiment analysis ?

 [Sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis), also referred to as opinion mining, is a classification technique which aims to analyze sentences to extract the expressed sentiment from them, and capture how positive or negative this statement is.
-In our analysis, the [NLTK - Natural Language Toolkit](https://www.nltk.org) library was used and allowed to compute sentiment scores ranging from -1 to +1, corresponding to negative and postive extrema, respectively.
+In our analysis, the VADER library from [NLTK - Natural Language Toolkit](https://www.nltk.org) library was used and allowed to compute sentiment scores ranging from -1 to +1, corresponding to negative and positive extrema, respectively.
 In fact, the *compound* score was the one we selected and is the sum of positive, negative & neutral scores which is then normalized between -1 (most extreme negative) and +1 (most extreme positive).
-The closer this *compound* to +1, the higher the positivity of the text.

-## What is stance ?

 Sentiment analysis is thus a useful way to quantify a feeling from a text, but it is based on emotions rather than opinions.

-Thus, [stance analysis](https://en.wikipedia.org/wiki/Stance_(linguistics)) goes beyond this border, by determining if two sentences converge to similar or different opinions.
-This technique provides a classification of a list quotes when comparing with a *model* quote, by categorizing them into 4 sets: *agree*, *disagree*, *uncertain*, and *unrelated*.
+Let's dive into research questions !

 -----------------
 ## How legalization of same-sex marriage influenced the opinion of the authors of the quotes?

-The first purpose of our analysis is to focus on a political aspect of same-sex relations, and in particular such a marriage legalization.
-We indeed believe that such this legal process became popular in countries following people agreement to integrate it in their public life.
+The first purpose of our analysis is to focus on a political aspect of same-sex relations, and in particular marriage legalization.
+We indeed believe that this legal process became popular in countries following people's agreement to integrate it into their public life.
 In this way, an increasing popularity of the same-sex mariage topic could correlate with legal outcomes.

 To compare the average sentiment on same-sex marriage before and after its legalization, we picked countries where the number of quotes could allow basic statistical assessments, by picking only those with at least 100 quotes related to this topic.

-The following table summarizes the data we may use for our analysis:
+The following table summarizes the data we used for our analysis:

 | Country | Number of quotes | Legalization date |
 |:-------:|:--------:|:---------:|